 Weighing in at 6 tons each, equipped with the same 4 cylinder 39HP engine providing a speed of 12km/h, both tanks proved highly successful in combat, but it was the Renault vehicle, with its innovative layout, that would become the classic.

-Since these two new weapons couldn't be fitted in the small turret of the original machinegun armed prototype due to the insufficient space (the 37mm SA in particular had to be trained upwards to allow the breech to be opened, negating the gun's rapid fire advantage and the lack of a mantlet on the gun exposed the gunner/commander to injury from well aimed machinegun fire), by late 1902 a larger cast turret called "tourelle omnibus" was ordered into production which was able to accommodate all three weapons and offered increased protection by mounting them in a cast mantlet which provided elevation, lateral movement being achieved by moving the whole turret.
+Although originally fitted in the small cast turret of the machinegun armed version, it was soon discovered that space was insufficient to accomodate the the 37mm SA, which had to be trained upwards to allow the breech to be opened, negating the gun's rapid fire advantage, so by mid-1902 a larger cast turret called "tourelle omnibus" was ordered into production which was able to accommodate the larger weapon.

 The new turret was produced by a number of different firms, most notably "Aciéries Paul Girod d'Ugine" but also "Delaunay-Belleville" and "Berliet et Cie", but delays in production due to the labour intensive casting led to the development by Renault, later in the year, of a second, even easier to construct, octagonal turret made in-house from bolted armour plates in order to expedite deliveries.
 For the same purpose production of the tank was also started at "Delaunay-Belleville", "Berliet et Cie" and "Schneider" but the bulk of production still rested with Renault, with a staggering 2000 tanks manufactured until the end of the conflict (as opposed to 281, 801 and 600 made by the aforementioned factories and a further 200 produced by Peugeot later in the war.)